Skip to main content

 What are fruit and vegetables?

-Fruit are the edible parts of plants that have seeds and usually have a sweet or tangy taste.
+Fruit are the parts of plants that contain seeds.
 Examples include apples, bananas, berries, mangoes and lemons.
-Dried fruit like raisins and prunes also count towards your 5 A DAY.

 How much counts towards your 5 A DAY?